 Migrating from WordPress to Wix, or vice versa

 Migrations from WordPress to Wix or vice versa are both common, as businesses have different needs and preferences that would be better suited for either platform.
-Unfortunately, Wix and WordPress are two different platforms and are not compatible with each other, so there’s no quick way to migrate.
+Unfortunately for us, Wix and WordPress are competitors and not compatible with each other, so there’s no quick and easy way to migrate.
 Wix is getting better at helping their new customers migrate from WordPress to Wix, and they have an option that lets you import WordPress blog posts.
 For exact instructions see: Importing Blog Posts from WordPress to the Wix Blog.
 If on the other hand, you have outgrown Wix and want to migrate to self-hosted WordPress, then the easiest way is probably to import your blog posts via RSS.

 Whether you choose Wix or WordPress, you can join a helpful community of marketers and web developers.
 I’ve had a good experience with Wix customer support on several occasions.
 I just answered a couple of questions in their online customer support chatbot, and got a phone call back within minutes to solve my issue.
 Wix users can also submit requests for new features and vote on them.
-WordPress does not have customer support, but since it hosts one third of all sites, the forums and social media are always active with WordPress developers asking and answering questions.
+WordPress has no customer support, but since it hosts one third of all sites, the forums and social media are always active with WordPress developers asking and answering each other's questions.